brworkit/nodejs-socketio-client-server/README.md

 # Socket Node Client and Server

 ## Description
 Client and Server programs for testing socket communication.
-This example is base for a service I have in production.
-Maybe it can help you to setup a socket faster than searching for complicated ways on internet.
+This example has been used in production environment.

 ## Requirements
     [Socket IO](https://www.npmjs.com/package/socket.io)